golemiam/online_game-cse210-06/README.md

-# Batter
+# Richochet
-Batter is a clone of the classic breakout game.
+Richochet is a game about avoiding projectiles that bounce around the screen.

 ## Getting Started